CAAPIM/apim-charts/charts/gateway/README.md

         protocol: TCP
 ```
 ### OTK install or upgrade
 OTK job is used to install or upgrade otk on gateway.
-It supports single, internal and external type of OTK installations.
+It supports Single, Internal and DMZ type of OTK installations.

 Prerequisites:
 * Create or upgrade the OTK Database https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-management-oauth-toolkit/4-6/installation-workflow/create-or-upgrade-the-otk-database.html